fanglab/mbin/README.rst

 3. *methylprofiles*: Creates methylation profiles for sequences using specified motifs
 4. *mapfeatures*: Visualizes landscape of methylation features across all sequences

+Please note: mbin was initially developed for PacBio RS II data.
+Currently it does not support bam files in the Sequel system yet.
+We do plan to support Sequel data in the near future, and will make sure update this page as soon as an update is available.

 Documentation
 -------------
 For a comprehensive guide on how to install and run mBin, please see the full `documentation <https://mbin.readthedocs.io/en/latest/>`__.